orbitalquark/textadept/doc/manual.md

 - - -

-At this point the manual assumes you are at least familiar with the basics of [Lua][].
-You do not have to know a lot of the language to configure Textadept.
+Textadept provides a wealth of customization options and extension points.
+The two main extension points are when Textadept starts up and when Textadept loads a file for editing.
+By now, this manual assumes you are at least familiar with the basics of [Lua][], but you do not have to know a lot of the language in order to configure Textadept.

 [Lua]: http://www.lua.org